Focus on abilities

 The WCA has two parts:

-• Assessment of limited capability for work
+- Assessment of limited capability for work

-this part resembles the previous PCA, but applys reviewed and revised descriptors and scores for both physical and mental functional capabilities.
+this applies reviewed and revised descriptors and scores for both physical and mental functional capabilities. - Assessment of limited capability for work-related activity

 this part identifies, through a series of descriptors, those patients with the most severe illnesses or disabilities.
-These patients be members of the Support Group of Employment and Support Allowance and will not have to engage in work-focused interviews as a condition of receiving benefit – although they can volunteer to do so if they choose.
+These patients will be members of the Support Group of Employment and Support Allowance and will not have to engage in work-focused interviews as a condition of receiving benefit – although they can volunteer to do so if they choose.

 What does this mean for General Practitioners?

-The introduction of Employment and Support Allowance does not make significant changes to the dealings General Practitioners (GPs) have with their patients, or the amount of paperwork GPs need to complete.
+Employment and Support Allowance does not make significant changes to the dealings General Practitioners (GPs) have with their patients, or the amount of paperwork GPs need to complete.
 The Department already asks GPs to fill in forms to provide us with information about their patients, and some of the forms have changed.

 The Department’s Healthcare Professionals may ask GPs to complete a factual ESA113 report on their patient.
 GPs can complete this form from their records.
 There is no need to carry out a separate examination of the patient.